Initially ridiculed, but eventually becoming one of the most iconic and recognized structures ever created.

 57. The Eiffel Tower has been used as a radio transmitter since the beginning of the 20th century, and a permanent underground radio station has been constructed near the south pillar.

-58. The Eiffel Tower is the most-visited paid-for monument in the world, so it’s very likely you will have to wait in line before you can go to the top.
+58. The Eiffel Tower is the most-visited paid-for monument in the world, so you will likely wait in line before you can go to the top.